Christopher Hehir

 Christopher Joseph Hehir (born 15 November 1966) is a British judge.
 Called to the bar in 1990, he later sat as a judge at Southwark Crown Court and a London Nightingale Court.
 In July 2024, he sentenced Roger Hallam to five years in prison and four other protesters to four years each for their parts in the Just Stop Oil M25 blockade case, prompting criticism from over 1,200 artists, athletes, and academics.
-He then sentenced Phoebe Plummer and Anna Holland to 24 and 20 months over their parts in the Just Stop Oil Sunflowers protest in spite of an open letter imploring him otherwise, prompting various writers to compare their crimes to those committed by those he had previously given suspended sentences.
+He then sentenced Phoebe Plummer and Anna Holland to 24 and 20 months over their parts in the Just Stop Oil Sunflowers protest.
+He had received an open letter imploring him not to imprison them, and various writers compared their crimes to those committed by those he had previously given suspended sentences.

 Life and career

 Christopher Joseph Hehir was born on 15 November 1966 and was educated at St Aloysius' College, Glasgow, Charters School, and Merton College, Oxford.
 He was called to the bar at Inner Temple in 1990 and practised from King's Bench Walk Chambers.
 He spent a period serving as a judge at Southwark Crown Court and then at Nightingale Court, a temporary court set up to clear a backlog of cases caused by the COVID-19 pandemic in the United Kingdom.
 In October 2014, he represented the Crown Prosecution Service against Moazzam Begg, though the prosecution offered no evidence at trial after discovering new evidence shortly beforehand.

 In 2014, as a recorder, he gave a suspended sentence to two brothers who had assaulted two police officers and a bystander.
-In February 2019, he upheld Alison Chabloz's conviction for broadcasting "grossly offensive" anti-Semitic songs.
-That September, he sentenced Michael De Souza, the creator of Rastamouse, to community service for benefit fraud, having consulted with his own daughter beforehand.
-Four years afterward, he gave a suspended sentence to a man who had driven into the Downing Street security gates and been caught with extreme child abuse images on his phone, having allowed him to cite autism, ADHD, and diabetes as arguments.
+He upheld Alison Chabloz's conviction for broadcasting "grossly offensive" anti-Semitic songs in February 2019 and sentenced Rastamouse creator Michael De Souza to community service for benefit fraud in September 2019, having consulted with his daughter on the latter.
+In 2021, he sentenced Simon Levy to three years in prison for two 2018 sexual assaults but declined to impose a Sexual Harm Prevention Order on him, following which Levy murdered two women upon release.
+He then gave a suspended sentence to a man in 2023 who had driven into the Downing Street security gates and been caught with extreme child abuse images on his phone, having allowed him to cite autism, ADHD, and diabetes as arguments.
 The following January, he handed a suspended sentence to a serving police officer who had sex with a drunk woman in a patrol car; this was increased to a prison sentence upon review.